dentremor/Software-Defined-Infrastrucure/doku.md

 $ openssl req -new -key device.key -out device.csr
 ```

-The interactive script starts again and we go through it preatty much the same as before, but we need to ensure that the commone name match the ip-adress from the machine.
+The interactive script starts again and we go through it preatty much the same as before, but we need to ensure that the common name match the ip-adress from the machine.

 ```
 Common Name (eg, YOUR name) []: 141.62.75.103
 ```

-So that we have our CA and the device certificate we are able to sign it:
+Now that we have our CA and the device certificate we are able to sign it:
 ```
 openssl x509 -req -in device.csr -CA rootCA.pem -CAkey rootCA.key -CAcreateserial -out device.crt -days 500 -sha256
 ```